 Thanksgiving celebrates a shared meal between Christian Pilgrims and Native Americans in 1621.
 It is not a religious holiday, but has an interesting, semi-religious history.

 Thanksgiving is a national holiday that is celebrated primarily in North America.
-It's celebrated on the third Thursday in November in the United States and on the second Monday in October in Canada.
+It's celebrated on the fourth Thursday in November in the United States and on the second Monday in October in Canada.

 Although Thanksgiving is rooted in the history of the Pilgrims, who were Christian "Separatists," the holiday is gnerally no longer considered a Christian holiday or a religious holiday. but simply as an occasion to gather with family, eat food, watch football and parades, and be thankful for the blessings of life.